btorressz/OTCLiquidityRouter/README.md

 - **Rate Limit Handling:** Graceful fallback to secondary or tertiary sources if APIs hit rate limits.
 - **Cache Management:** 5-minute cache duration with source tracking for optimal performance.

+  > **Note:**
+> This project includes an `otc_routing.db` SQLite database in both the **main project directory** and the **`instance/` folder**.
+> The file in the root directory was used initially during early development and quick testing.
+> For better separation of environment-specific data and local configuration, the `instance/` folder version is now preferred for local development and deployment.
+>
+> Using `instance/otc_routing.db` helps keep the database separate from the main application code and is a common **Flask best practice**.

   ---

 ## 📜 LICENSE - MIT LICENSE